-Comfort – Just below the cover is a comfort layer of Helix Dynamic Foam, which is a latex hybrid-foam alternative designed to contour to your body.
+Comfort Layer- Just below the cover is a comfort layer of Helix Dynamic Foam, which is a latex hybrid-foam alternative designed to contour to your body.
 This isn’t memory foam, so it won’t provide that “sinking” feeling some people love.
 Instead, it feels more like a gentle cushioning with a bit of lift and bounce.

-Base – First up is the body shape layer, which contains individually-wrapped coils for bounce and mobility.
-The layer of coils has a reinforced perimeter for edge support, meaning you can roll right to the edge of the bed without worrying about sliding off!
+Support Layer – This layer contains individually-wrapped coils for bounce and mobility.
+It also has a layer of coils that have a reinforced perimeter for edge support, meaning you can roll right to the edge of the bed without worrying about sliding off!

-Testing the Helix Moonlight Mattress
+Helix Moonlight Luxe

 The Helix Moonlight is a hybrid mattress that uses soft foams for pressure relief and pocketed coil support for some added bounce.
 The gentle feel is great for side sleepers and the bouncy coils mean you won’t feel stuck in the mattress while trying to change positions.

-Helix Moonlight Complaints
+My Helix Moonlight mattress complaints